-A legislative hearing is one of the first steps a bill must take before it can become a law.
-A public hearing allows anyone the opportunity to speak in favor or in opposition of a bill, through the submission of testimony.
+A legislative hearing is one of the first steps a bill must undergo in the process of becoming law.
+A public hearing affords all interested parties the opportunity to speak in favor or in opposition of a bill through the submission of testimony.

-Testimony can be submitted directly to the chairs of the committee, or through my office.
+- Testimony can be submitted directly to the chairs of the committee to which the bill is assigned, or through my office.

-Testimony should be written in the form of a letter, addressed to the chairs of the committee.
+- Testimony should be written in the form of a letter, addressed to the chairs of the appropriate committee.

 - A testimony template is available for download here.